Stathis Gourgouris: Biography

-Gourgouris earned his B.A., M.A., and Ph.D., all from the University of California, Los Angeles.
+Gourgouris was born in Los Angeles in 1958 and grew up in Athens, Greece.
+He earned his B.A., M.A., and Ph.D., all from the University of California, Los Angeles.
 He taught at Princeton University from 1992 to 2000, Columbia University from 2002 to 2005, University of California, Los Angeles from 2005 to 2008, before rejoining Columbia's faculty in 2008.
 He was also a visiting professor at the National Technical University of Athens.

 Gourgouris' writings focus on the intersection between the poetics and politics of modernity and democracy.
 He has written extensively on Ancient Greek philosophy, political theory, and contemporary Greek culture and politics.